Saar25/PlanetEngine/README.md

 renderer.render(new ForwardRenderContext(camera), model);
 ```

-The rendering pipeline consists of some primary interfaces
+The rendering pipeline consists of some primary interfaces:

 ### Vertex